Wow11One/url_parser/Readme.md

 </dt>
 <dd>
 The URL path represents the portion of the web address after the top-level domain.
 It includes the subdirectory and slug(s), giving the specific location of a page within the website's hierarchy.

+**Technical aspects of parsing:**

 The path can be optional.
+It is stored as list of strings.
 Example: /page/new/3
 </dd>